 At CVH, individuals receive services that assist them to better manage their illnesses, achieve personal goals, and develop skills and supports that lead to living the most constructive and satisfying lives possible.

 DMHAS, is a health care agency whose mission is to promote the overall health and wellness of persons with behavioral health needs through an integrated network of holistic, comprehensive, effective, and efficient services and supports that foster dignity, respect, and self-sufficiency in those we serve.

 Our vision is to promote recovery through collaborative, compassionate, and culturally competent treatment in a safe and caring environment.

 This position will be filled in accordance with contractual language, reemployment, SEBAC, transfer, promotion and merit employment rules.
-Candidates who meet the Minimum Qualifications - as listed on the job opening - will be considered for this role, as determined by qualifications stated on the submitted application.
+In order to be considered for this job opening, you must meet the Minimum Qualifications as listed on the job opening.
+You must specify your qualifications on your application.

 Due to the volume of applications anticipated, we are unable to provide confirmation of receipt or status during the recruitment process.
 Updates will be provided through your JobAps portal account.

 Interviews will be limited to candidates whose experience most closely meet the preferred requirements of the position.
 Applicants invited to interview may be required to submit additional documentation, which supports their qualification(s) for this position.
 These documents may include: performance reviews, supervisory references, college transcripts, licensure, etc., at the discretion of the hiring agency.

 Please Note: You will be unable to make revisions once you submit your application for this posting to the JobAps system.